NEW CHURCH AND PARISH CENTRE BY THE WATERFRONT OF COPENHAGEN

 THE WOODEN CHURCH – COMBINING TRADITION AND PRESENCE

 With its central location by the water, Sydhavn Church and Parish Centre will have a distinct and visible profile as a landmark for the neighbourhood.
-The building is oriented towards the cardinal points, incorporating the church’s traditional axis into its design.
+The building is oriented towards the cardinal points, where the church’s traditional world axes are incorporated into its design.

-The ambition has been to create a robust modern church that will stand for more than 100 years.
-A church that not only accommodates religious functions but also serves as an active element in local everyday life, providing a wide range of social and cultural activities.
-The church is to be open and inviting as part of the public urban space, meeting present and future demands for a spiritual space with great and flexible usability.
+The ambition is a robust modern church that will stand for more than 100 years.
+Beyond accommodating religious functions, the church is an active element in local everyday life, providing a wide range of social and cultural activities.
+Open and inviting as part of the public urban space, it meets present and future demands for a spiritual space with great and flexible usability.

-The church is designed as a monolithic building consisting of square timber modules, rotated according to the church’s traditional world axis.
-Without a fixed directional orientation in the floor plan, the church faces both city and water, with a distinctive curved roof that embraces the entrance with the porch and bell tower, as well as the main sanctuary with altar, water, and daylight from above.
+The church is designed as a monolithic building consisting of square timber modules.
+Without a fixed directional orientation in the floor plan, it is oriented both towards city and water, with a distinctive curved roof that frames the entrance with the porch and bell tower, as well as the church space with altar, water, and daylight from above.

 The church space itself is located on the first floor, overlooking the water and harbour.
-A key element has been the desire to incorporate the water as an integral part of the church interior.
-There will be visual contact from the worship space to the water surface, and the atmosphere of the room will absorb light and reflections from the surrounding water as well as from the skylight beneath the distinctive woven timber ceiling.
-The church space will become a ceremonial sensory space – a meeting between sky, earth, and water.
+A key element is the desire to incorporate the water as an integral part of the church interior.
+There will be visual contact from the church space to the water surface, and the atmosphere of the room will absorb light and reflections from the surrounding water as well as from the skylight beneath the distinctive woven timber ceiling.
+The church space becomes a ceremonial sensory space – a meeting between sky, earth, and water.

 THE CHURCH AS AN INTEGRATED ELEMENT OF THE DISTRICT

 The ground floor will house public cultural and parish functions.
-This level opens towards both harbour and city through the large publicly accessible park, which, as a peaceful and beautifully landscaped outdoor space, is adapted to its unique location at the edge of the city by the water.
+Appearing transparent, it opens towards both harbour and city through the large publicly accessible park, which as a calm and beautifully landscaped outdoor space is adapted to its unique location at the edge of the city by the water.

-The park can include features for the benefit of the neighbouring daycare institution and the area’s residents.
-With its open and accessible character, the garden will become a natural gathering place for everyone in the area, creating connections between the different parts of the district.
+The park can include facilities for the benefit of the neighbouring daycare institution and the area’s residents.
+With its open and accessible character, the park becomes a natural gathering place for everyone in the area, creating connections between the different parts of the district.

 The church is constructed as a compact volume of glulam timber structures, focusing on combining beautiful, durable, and sensory materials with a low climate footprint in both construction and operation.
-The interior and exterior surfaces are finished in light-treated pine, and the floors are tiled.
+The interior and exterior surfaces are finished in light-treated wood, and the floors are tiled/in brick.

-The church has been designed with Cornelius Vöge as architects in collaboration with co-architects Rørbæk Møller (lead consultant), Thing Brandt as landscape architects, and Artelia Engineers.
+The church is designed with Cornelius Vöge as architects in collaboration with Rørbæk Møller (lead consultant), Thing Brandt as landscape architects, and Artelia Engineers.